veepee-oss/Vp.FSharp.Sql/README.md

 ⚠ A few things to consider ⚠
 - 🚨 Bear in mind that [the support for distributed transactions is not yet available](https://github.com/dotnet/runtime/issues/715) since the .NET core era.
-- 🚨 Using `TransactionScope` (with or without those helpers) is very error-prone and you might bump into unexpected behaviours without benefiting from clear error messages.
+- 🚨 Using `TransactionScope` (with or without those helpers) is very error-prone, and you might encounter unexpected behaviours without clear error messages.
-- 🚨 Considering that there is very little evolution regarding this support and therefore there is somehow limited applications to use the `TransactionScope` without the support for distributed transactions, those helpers might move to a separate library (i.e. repository + nuget package).
+- 🚨 Considering that there is very little evolution regarding this support, and therefore there is somehow limited applications to use the `TransactionScope` without the support for distributed transactions, those helpers might move to a separate library (i.e. repository + nuget package).

 # ❤ How to Contribute